Follow these instructions to install AWS eb-cli.

 eb create signing-service-env --cfg signing_service_template

-The command will run for about 15 minutes, creating an environment for the application using the configuration template file.
+This will then run for about 15 minutes and create an environment for the application using the configuration template file.

-Once Terminal prints the output message saying it is safe to do so, use Control-C (^-C).
+Once Terminal prints the output message saying it is safe to do so, press Control-C. Then run these commands

 eb use signing-service-env eb console

 eb open to open the application in a browser.
-Click through any security warnings to load the page: initially, there is a mismatch between the app URL and the SSL certificate, though this is later resolved in the Domain section below.
+Click through security warnings as needed to load the page, as initially there will be a mismatch between the app url and the SSL certificate.

-Once the application is loaded in a browser, sign in with your initial credentials.
-These initial credentials are sent via email and must be changed at first login.
+Once the application is loaded in a browser, sign in with initial credentials.
+These initial credentials are sent via email and must be changed on first login.

-Click on “Users” to change the administrator password and email address.
+Click on Users to change the admin password and email address.

 temp-env when prompted to confirm.

-To resolve the SSL warnings, configure a domain for the application.
-If the domain is managed in AWS Route 53, create an alias record pointing to an Elastic Beanstalk environment.
-Then, select the environment for this application.
+Configure a domain for the application to resolve the SSL warnings.
+If the domain is managed in AWS Route 53, create an alias record pointing to an Elastic Beanstalk environment, and select the environment for this application.

-eb ssh to SSH to the instance if needed.
-The app content is located at
+In Terminal type “eb ssh” to SSH to the instance if needed.
+The app content will be located at